aleonnet/RTEF/README.md

 $ python forecaster.py
 ```

-The forecaster will now listen to the  MQTT topic specified in the program and output its forecast to a second MQTT topic.
+The forecaster will now listen to the  MQTT topic specified in the program and output a new forecast to a second MQTT topic after every received message.

 ## Testing the application